mikeerickson/cd-utils/README.md

 ```javascript
 var utils = require('cd-utils')();
 ```
-**Note: When reuqiring `cd-utils` you must include the addition parens to execute internal function
+**Note: When requiring `cd-utils` you must include the addition parens to execute internal function**

 ## API